demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ### prisma-cloud-compute-profile-container-hosts-list
 ***
 Get the hosts where a specific container is running.
+Minimum user role required to access this endpoint - devSecOps.

 #### Base Command